Pro Football Reference Blog

 826.3

-Doug Martin was drafted in the first round of the 2012 NFL Draft, Martin quickly established himself as a dynamic and elusive running back.
-His rookie season was particularly impressive, as he led the League in rushing touchdowns and earned a Pro Bowl selection.
+Doug Martin was drafted in the first round of the 2012 NFL Draft and quickly established himself as a dynamic and elusive running back.
+His rookie season was particularly impressive, as he had 11 rushing touchdowns and earned a Pro Bowl selection.

-Number 22 ran for 4,633 yards as a Tampa Bay player and scored 26 touchdowns.
+Number 22 ran for 4,633 yards as a Tampa Bay player and scored 26 touchdowns on the ground.
 This man also had the skills to produce another 1,200+ yards catching passes and crossed the goal line twice as a Buccaneers receiver.

 James Wilder